DevItaliya22/gitlens/README.md

 GitLens Explorer is a React + Vite app for browsing public GitHub repositories, commit history, diffs, and file snapshots in a fast UI.

+You won’t be able to deploy this on Vercel because GitHub has rate limits per IP address, and Vercel is always blocked.
+However, you can always clone the repository and use it. 💙

 ## Features

 - Explore any public repository by entering `owner/repo`